ethanjli/ublue-forklift-sysext-demo/README.md

   functionality to Forklift to download external/online files into the export directory (and it will probably be heavily inspired by
   [how chezmoi does a similar task](https://www.chezmoi.io/user-guide/include-files-from-elsewhere/)), and then Forklift should be able to handle other sysext image formats.
+Once I do that, I'd like to add a demo of adding a Docker sysext (and system services) into this demo.
-- To keep Forklift simple, I do not plan to add functionality into Forklift to deduplicate large files across staged pallet bundles in Forklift's stage store (though I would be interested in supporting use of OCI images rather than Git repos to distribute Forklift repos & pallets as well as external/online, in which case deduplication of large sysext images could be feasible).
+- To keep Forklift simple, I do not plan to add functionality into Forklift to deduplicate large files across staged pallet bundles in Forklift's stage store (though I would be interested in supporting use of OCI images rather than Git repos to distribute Forklift repos & pallets as well as external/online files to be assembled into the export directory, in which case deduplication of large sysext images could be feasible).
-- To keep Forklift simple for my primary use-case for it and to keep it flexible for maintainers of custom OS images to use according to their needs, I currently do not plan to have Forklift manage FS mounts itself.
-So the workflow to change the sysexts on the system will (probably) always involve modifying the local pallet (and then running `forklift pallet stage`) or totally replacing the local pallet from a remote source, then either:
+- To keep Forklift simple for my primary use-case for it and to keep it flexible enough for maintainers of custom OS images to use according to their needs, I currently do not plan to have Forklift manage FS mounts itself.
+So the workflow to change the sysexts on the system will (probably) always involve modifying the local pallet (and then running `forklift pallet stage`) or totally replacing the local pallet from a remote source, and then either:

     1. rebooting (on a custom OS image which integrates Forklift with `/var/lib/extensions` and `/var/lib/confexts`, such as this repo's OS image); or
     2. running some command/script which re-mounts `/var/lib/extensions` and `/var/lib/confexts` and
-       then reloads systemd's view of the sysexts/confexts (such as the `/usr/bin/forklift-stage-apply-systemd` script provided by this repo's OS image).
+       then reloads systemd's view of the sysexts/confexts (such as this repo's `/usr/bin/forklift-stage-apply-systemd` script).

   I'm potentially interested in the following possibilities:

-    1. making a separate tool using the same internal code as Forklift but provides a CLI designed specifically for managing sysexts/confexts (and perhaps tighter integration for systemd and management of FS mounts); or
+    1. making a separate tool which uses the same internal code as Forklift but provides a CLI designed specifically for managing sysexts/confexts (and perhaps provides tighter integration for systemd and management of FS mounts or with systemd-sysext's extension paths); or
     2. adjusting the design of what is currently implemented in Forklift so that it's a bit nicer for managing sysexts/confexts, but without sacrificing usability in the other workflows I need Forklift to support;